 The Length of Hashtags

 According to the tweet analysis, different lengths of hashtags have a very little impact on re-tweets and favorites.
-Following figure shows the percentage of tweets with hashtags ranging from 1 to 15+ characters.
+The following figure shows the percentage of tweets with hashtags ranging from 1 to 15+ characters.
 Each of them has received at least one re-tweet or favorite.

 Including Links in the Tweets: